VITICULT 3500WT - Grape and Wine Industry Practice, Policy and Communication III

 Course Coordinator: Associate Professor Christopher Ford

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
-Explain and differentiate the functions and activities of the major grape and wine industry organisations in Australia.
+Explain the aims and objectives of the major grape and wine industry organisations.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies